 KitPlanes July & August 2016.
 The 2014 Article is at the end of this web page.
-I recently inspected an RV-10 kit
+I recently examined an RV-10 kit

 advertised as 95% complete.
 The riveting was so bad throughout the entire aircraft that it is a restoration project.

 The buyer dodged a big bullet on this one.
 Unfortunately, a first-time buyer purchased this kit a few months later without a prebuy examination.
 He got a second opinion, confirming my results.
 He was out $35K.